The Amaryllis - a story of growth and transformation

 Some life transitions come with ceremony—weddings, graduations, retirements, funerals.
 We dress up, gather with others, and mark the moment with words, gestures, and ritual.
 These events help us make sense of change, offering shape to something otherwise hard to grasp.

-Everyone’s Way Is Different: Therapy for Neurodivergent and LGBTQIA+ Folks
+Celebrating difference: Therapy for Neurodivergent and LGBTQIA+ Folks

 In my work as a pluralistic therapist, I’m guided by the belief that there’s no one-size-fits-all approach to healing—and that’s especially important when working with people whose experiences fall outside of what society often calls “the norm.”